Jitendarkumara/TestingPurposecode/README.md

-Discussed points data is showing in level 2 as mentioned in mail, Kindly check and confirm .
+> The data for the discussed points is appearing under Level 2, as mentioned in the email.
+Kindly check and confirm.